python-tap/tappy/docs/tappy.1.rst

 without having to actually run the tests again (which is much faster).

-It is also a example of how to use the tap consumer API provided by the :py:mod:`tap` module.
+It is also an example of how to use the tap consumer API provided by the :py:mod:`tap` module.

 .. warning::